tercen/downsample_operator/README.md

 ##### Description

-The `Downsample` allows one to downsample the data.
+The `Downsample` allows one to downsample the data to make it more manageable.

 ##### Usage